alexjamesmacpherson/pacman/README.md

 ## Compiling the Project
 #### Windows:
 The project was developed on Windows, requiring MingW64 (Git BASH) to both compile and run.
 To compile the project:
-> make -f Makefile coursework
+> make -f Makefile.windows pacman

 #### Linux:
 A slightly modified Makefile is required to compile on Linux:
-> make -f Makefile.linux coursework
+> make -f Makefile.linux pacman

+#### Additional Info:
+Alternatively, a symbolic link can be created to the Makefile, removing the need to type *-f Makefile.foo* every time the project is compiled:
+> ln -fs Makefile.foo Makefile

+Replace *foo* with **windows** or **linux** depending on the compiling OS.
+The project can then be easily compiled using:
+> make pacman

+The flag *-B* forces a recompile, if required:
+> make pacman -B

 ## Running the Project:
 Once the code is compiled, the game is started using the same command on all systems.
-> ./coursework
+> ./pacman

 ## Playing the Game:
 1. The game is controlled by keyboard input only: